lunaboards-dev/OC-Universal-Archive/docs/URF-Format.md

 ## Entry type: Directory

-The Entry Specifier byte MUST be `F`, and the data contained MUST be the name as a string, followed by the Object ID and the Parent ID.
+The Entry Specifier byte MUST be `D`, and the data contained MUST be the name as a string, followed by the Object ID and the Parent ID.

 ## Entry type: Extended Attributes